coursera/courier/index.md

 Your project can now generate Courier data bindings.

-To try it out, add `.pdsc` files to the `src/main/pegasus` directory of your project.
+To try it out, add `.pdsc` or `.courier` files to the `src/main/pegasus` directory of your project.
 For example:

-`schemas/src/main/pegasus/org/example/fortune/Fortune.pdsc`:
+In `schemas/src/main/pegasus/org/example/fortune`, add either:

+`Fortune.pdsc`:

 ```json
 {